gojekfarm/ogi/docs/example-usecase-01.md

 We'll have a quick look at their code to identify how a minimal plugin could be written as well.

-> Ogi's primary concern in just invoking Consumer and then let it take the charge of flow of logic.
+> Ogi's primary concern is just invoking Consumer and then let it take the charge of flow of logic.
 >
 > Ogi doesn't require or dictate anything else.
 Then while using Consumer (or Transformer, Producer), if using a plugin they should also abide by simple one or two primary exported functions.
 Anything else in them is not of Ogi's concern or purview.